 Permitted vessels Vessel (less than 50 metres) Ship (50 metres or greater) Vessel Size 35 metres or less More than 35 metres and not more than 70 metres More than 70 metres How is this reflected on your permit?
 Vessel Operation Large Vessel Operation (greater than 35 metres and not more than 70 metres).
 Ship Operation (50 metres and no more than 70 metres).
 Ship Operation (including cruise ships) Permits Required All vessels operating commercially.
 A separate QPWS permit is required to commercially access island national parks.
 Passenger Numbers Refer to the Location group size limits and any endorsement under the Marine Parks permit.
 Location group size limits also apply despite the passenger numbers on a permit.
 N.B: Passengers cannot be spread across the primary vessel and ancillary vessels to access a setting area.
 Reef VTS No Yes if 50 metres or greater.
 Yes Compulsory Pilotage No No but available in all areas.
 Yes - Cairns (see Map 1, p.
 74) Zoning and Designated Shipping Area All zones except Preservation Zone (pink zone).
 Avoid anchoring in shipping areas.
 If less than 50 me zones except Pre Zone (pink zone).
-If 50 metres or gr General Use Zone blue zone) and deshipping areas or To navigate outsit these areas, a per be obtained. eater - e (light esignated only. de of General Use Zone (light blue zone) and designated shipping areas only.
+If 50 metres or gr General Use Zone blue zone) and de shipping areas of To navigate outsit these areas, a pe be obtained. eservation eater - e (light esignated only. de of General Use Zone (light blue zone) and designated shipping areas only.
 To navigate outside of these areas, a permit must be obtained.

-Permitted vessels Vessel (less than 50 metres) Ship (50 metres or greater) Vessel Size 35 metres or less More than 35 i and not more 70 metres More than 70 metres Access Access to Locations Sensitive Locations - with a booking (refer Attachment 2, p.
+Permitted vessels Vessel (less than 50 metres) Ship Ship (50 metres or greater) Vessel Size 35 metres or less More than 35 and not more 70 metres More than 70 metres Access Access to Locations Sensitive Locations - with a booking (refer Attachment 2, p.
 69).
 Outside a Location.
 Vessels greater than seven (7) metres long must not anchor in Lizard Island Locality 1.
 Cod Hole Locality - no anchoring.
-May anchor in a mooring site or pontoon site at the following locations only: Lizard Island Locality 2; Lizard Island Locality 3; Cape Tribulation Bay Locality 1; East Hope Island Reef (15-065); Low Island Locality; Green Island Reef Locality 1.
-Refer Table 5 42 (Large vest anchoring) Must anchor Reef Anchora outside a Loc only, unless e otherwise. at a age or cation Outside a Location - General Use Zones (light blue zone) only).
+May anchor in a mooring site or pontoon site at the following locations only: " Lizard Island Locality 2; " Lizard Island Locality 3; " Cape Tribulation Bay Locality 1; " East Hope Island Reef (15-065); " Low Island Locality; " Green Island Reef Locality 1.
+Refer Table 5 42 (Large ves anchoring) Must anchor Reef Anchor outside a Loo only, unless o otherwise. at a age or cation Outside a Location - General Use Zones (light blue zone) only).
 Ships to anchor outside Locations, unless otherwise endorsed.
 Designated anchorages - with a booking.
 Transiting Locations on most direct route when accessing anchorages.
-Ships may only anchor inside the following defined Locations: Lizard Island Locality 2; Lizard Island Locality 3; Ribbon Reef No. 5 (15-038); or Ribbon Reef No. 2 (15-075) Tender Access Rules for Locations (including Sensitive Locations) apply.
-Tender must operate within three (3) nautical miles of the primary vessel only.
-Only passengers of the primary vessel have access to the tender.
-Note - Use of tenders when transiting between the cruise ship and a place outside the Planning Area (for example Cairns), or a tourist facility within, or partly within, the Planning Area (for example pontoon, jetty).
+Ships may only anchor inside the following defined Locations: " Lizard Island Locality 2; " Lizard Island Locality 3; " Ribbon Reef No. 5 (15-038); or " Ribbon Reef No. 2 (15-075) Tender Access in three (3) nautica rimary vessel have nen transiting betwo ample Cairns), or a al miles of the access to the een the cruit tourist facil ne primary vessel only.